obscaenvs/upsync/README.md

 An [`fswatch`](https://github.com/emcrisostomo/fswatch)-based `bash`-script that, based on a dot file `.upsync` in a directory with the correct credentials, watches the directory for changes and takes the specified upload action.
+This script is immature and essentially just a configurable wrapper for `fswatch`.

 # Version details